New Zealand Media and Entertainment: Regional newspapers

 In March 2024, NZME acquired SunMedia and its assets including the SunLive website, the Weekend Sun, Coast & Country News and New Farm Dairies publications.
 That same month, the company acquired full ownership of the Gisborne Herald and its website.

 Joint publications

-NZME co-owns the Chinese New Zealand Herald.
+NZME co-owned the Chinese New Zealand Herald between October 2016 and December 2019.
 In 2019, it was reported that the website and content of the Chinese New Zealand Herald is under the operational and editorial control of the state-run China News Service, controlled by Chinese Communist Party's United Front Work Department and subject to state censorship and government propaganda.

 In late June 2023, NZME partnered with Australian media company Are Media to launch an online digital exclusive version of the New Zealand Listener.
 The website is hosted on The New Zealand Heralds website.